 - A lump in the breast or underarm

 If you are at risk, don’t lose hope.
 You can do things to help lower your chance of having breast cancer.

 - Keep a healthy weight and exercise regularly

 - Limit the amount of alcohol you drink

-- If you are taking hormone replacement therapy or birth control pills, ask your doctor about the risks
+- If you are taking hormone replacement therapy or contraceptive pills, ask your doctor about the risks

 - Breastfeed your children

 Of course, talk to your primary care physician if you are experiencing any symptoms, or if you have any questions.